faisalaljishi/transaction_API/readme.md

    ![jamie_response_1](https://raw.githubusercontent.com/faisalaljishi/django_point_API/master/files/jamie_response_1.PNG)

    What happens under the hood?
-As we know out database was empty.
+As we know our database was empty.
 Lets look at our new user's admin panel.
-The user and payer did not exist, and they got created.
+The user and payer did not exist initially, but along with this transaction, they were created.
 They are initialized to the transaction amount, as they gained that amount from that transaction.

    ![jamie_admin_1](https://raw.githubusercontent.com/faisalaljishi/django_point_API/master/files/jamie_admin_1.PNG)